Dumbbell Floor Press: How To Exercise Guide (Video Demonstration), Benefits, Muscles Worked, Mistakes, and Alternative Exercises

 Overview of the Dumbbell Floor Press

-You can think of the floor press as a close relative of the bench press.
-It is an upper-body exercise with a shorter range of motion than a bench press.
-This is especially good for people who have shoulder injuries or other limitations.
+You can think of dumbbell floor press work as a close relative of the bench press.
+It is an upper-body exercise with a limited range of motion than a regular bench press.
+This is especially good for people who have shoulder joint injuries or other limitations.

 You’ll most commonly see floor presses being used in powerlifting and as an accessory lift in CrossFit.
-Since the floor will remove your legs out of the exercise, you’ll only be working out your upper body strength.
+Since the floor will remove your legs out of the exercise, you’ll only develop strength in your upper body.

 Skill Level Required – Beginner